themorlan/openREM/docs/database.rst

 Database restore
 ================

-* Requires exactly the same version of OpenREM to be installed as the database was exported from
+* Requires the same version of OpenREM to be installed as the database was exported from, unless you are :doc:`upgrade_linux` or :doc:`upgrade_linux_new_server`.
-* Requires the same username to have been created in PostgreSQL

-    * ``sudo -u postgres createuser -P openremuser`` if required
+* Username can be changed on restore by specifying the new user in the restore command.
+The user must exist in PostgreSQL though - ``sudo -u postgres createuser -P openremuser`` if required
-    * Check ``local_settings.py`` for username previously used!

 * ``openrem/remapp/migrations/`` should be empty except ``__init__.py``

 .. sourcecode:: console

-    sudo -u postgres createdb -T template0 new_openremdb_name sudo -u postgres pg_restore -d new_openremdb_name /db_backup/openremdump.bak
+    $ sudo -u postgres createdb -T template0 new_openremdb_name
+    $ sudo -u postgres pg_restore --no-privileges --no-owner -U openremuser -d new_openremdb_name path-to/openremdump.bak

 * Update the ``local_settings.py`` file with the new database details, as per :ref:`updatelinuxconfig`
-* Set up the new database with Django/OpenREM:
+* Set up the new database with Django/OpenREM after activating the virtualenv and moving to the ``site-packages/openrem`` folder:

 .. sourcecode:: console

-    python manage.py migrate --fake-initial
+    $ python manage.py migrate --fake-initial
+    $ python manage.py migrate remapp --fake
-    python manage.py makemigrations remapp
+    $ python manage.py makemigrations remapp
-    python manage.py migrate remapp --fake
+    $ python manage.py migrate

-* If this restore was to a new system prior to upgrade, you can now proceed with the upgrade instructions.

 .. _database-windows: